 The festival also hopes to encourage farmers to grow such crops and augment their incomes.

-Sattvik also hosts an innovation exhibition by Innovation Foundation, and Gujarat Grassroots Innovation Augmentation Network.
+Sattvik also hosts an innovation exhibition by National Innovation Foundation, and Gujarat Grassroots Innovation Augmentation Network.

 “An added attraction of this year is that we will be exhibiting 200 varieties of rice of which dishes of 20 varieties of rice will be available for tasting.
 Another interesting feature of the Sattvik 2016 is that we will be offering traditional recipes of food from North eastern states such as Nagaland, Jammu and Kashmir, Sikkim and Himachal Pradesh,” he added.